 Outside of Manoa, UH students typically face only student government, programming, Board of Publications, health and technology fees, said Jan Javinar, director of student life and development on the Manoa campus.

-STUDENT FEESUH-Manoa undergraduate fees per semester:
+UH-Manoa undergraduate fees per semester:

 So the Student Activity Program Fee Board’s proposal to raise its fee comes at a tough time, said Liana Kobayashi, a UH-Manoa senior studying psychology and biology, who is the board’s chairwoman.